Posts

 Image

 Dystopian novels are set in an imagined world or society in the future after something terrible has happened such as war or environmental collapse.
 A dystopian society is characterized by human suffering and misery where people live in an unfair society where they are often dehumanized and lead fearful existences.
 At some point the oppressed rebel and try to gain control of their lives.
 I’ve written in the dystopian genre before, but The Beartooth Chronicles is my first series, and I’ve approached the topic somewhat differently than my other novel where teens were trying to escape an oppressive American government (Deadly Exodus).
-In The Beartooth Chronicles, a group of individuals left society decades before the world’s environmental crisis reached epic proportions, and the U.S. was still moderately functional.
-They built a sustainable society on a remote mountaintop that became cut off from the rest of the country after earthquakes, flooding, erosion, and tectonic shifting destro
+In The Beartooth Chronicles, a group of individuals left society decades before the world’s environmental crisis reached a tipping point, and the U.S. was still moderately functional.
+They built a sustainable society on a remote mountaintop that became cut off from the rest of the country after earthquakes, flooding, erosion, and tectonic shifting destroy

 St. Patrick's Day Blessing